conan-io/docs/migrating_to_2.0/commands.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 we are no longer implementing file-editing commands in 2.0.
 A bit overkill `conan config set` to edit one file.
 Which should very rarely happen, the file is updated with `conan config install`.
+Alternatively, you can use the command line and profiles to pass these values.

 Custom commands
 ---------------